matys1/lab1-web/book-notes/part-5.md

   2. The event bubbles to the `<div>` element second and its listener fires the event handler
   3. The event bubbles to the `<body>` element third and its listener fires the event handler.

-> Note that after the step 3 the event actually continues to travel to `<html>` element, then to `Document` and finally to `Window` interfaces.
-However, there are no event listeners and handlers associated with them so nothing happens.
+> Note that after the step 3 the event actually continues to travel to `<html>` element, then to `Document` and then finally to the `Window` interface.
+However, they don't have any event listeners attached so nothing happens.

 - If you were to click on the `<div>` then only steps 2 and 3 would execute.
 If you were to click on the `<body>` then only step 3 would execute.

 - Note that if in this example you were not to add an event listener to the `<div>` and were to click the `<button>` element, then the event would bubble up like in the 3 steps described above except the step 2 would not fire an event handler since there would be no associated event listener added thus during step 2 nothing would happen and it would proceed to step 3.

-#### Video player example
+##### Video player example

 - See l24-mdn-events-8.html for a similar example.
 First you click click the button to display the `<div>` and its containing `<video>`.
 Then, if you click on the video the click event registers and the event handler that contains `video.play()` method fires.
 The event then bubbles up to the parent `<div>` and its event handler fires hiding the `<div>` and its containing `<video>` (while the video is still playing).
 The event then bubbles up to `<body>` which doesn't have an event listener attached so nothing happens.

 - If you click only on the `<div>` by it's sides without clicking on the `<video>` then then both the `<div>` and the `<video>` get hidden.
-And the idea was that if you were to click on the `<video>` it would start playing but it wouldn't become hidden (which is not what happens due to bubbling effect).
+The idea was that if you were to click on the `<video>` it would start playing but it wouldn't become hidden (which is not what happens due to bubbling effect).

-- An easy fix would be to just not add any event listeners to the `<div>` and let the button handle the hiding and showing, but there are other ways to handle bubbling as well.
+- An alternative fix would be to just not add any event listeners to the `<div>` and let the button handle the hiding and showing, but there are explicit ways to handle bubbling as well described below.

 #### Bubbling and capturing explained

 - So far we've only looked at how event listeners react to event bubbling.
 Event capturing is rarely used and in order to do it you need to pass a third parameter `useCapture` in the `addEventListener()` method setting the value to `true`.
 If omitted, the default value is `false` and event bubbling is used instead.
-The full syntax:
+The syntax:

 ```js
 MyElement.addEventListener(event, handler[, useCapture]);
 ```

-- However, it's also important to understand how events propagate through The DOM.
-The propagation of events is the same regardless of the value that the `useCapture` parameter is set to for the individual listeners.
+- However, it's also important to understand how events propagate through The DOM, regardless of individual event listeners and the value of the `useCapture` parameter.
 There are three event propagation phases and they always follow this order:
   1. Capturing.
 All events go through this phase.
-The event moves from the outermost element/interface (document root) towards Target calling handlers assigned with `useCapture` as `true` along the way.
+The event moves from the outermost element (document root) towards Target calling handlers assigned with `useCapture` as `true` along the way.
 If `false` (default) then those event handlers are not fired during this phase.
   2. Target.
-Also known as target element (`event.target`).
+Also known as target element (`Event.target`).
 All events go through this phase.
 The element upon which the event happened.
   3. Bubbling.
 Whether an event enters the bubbling phase can be checked by the read-only `bubbles` property.
 Some events do not bubble.
-The events that do bubble they bubble up from the Target to the outermost element/interface (document root), calling handlers assigned using `on<event>` HTML attributes and event listeners without the `useCapture` argument or with the `useCapture` argument set to `false`.
+The events that do, bubble up from the Target to the outermost element (document root), calling handlers assigned using `on<event>` HTML attributes and event listeners without the `useCapture` argument or with the `useCapture` argument set to `false`.

 > In short: Capturing is when the event moves from the outermost element towards the inner most element (the target).
 Bubbling is when the event moves from the innermost element (the target) towards the outermost element.

-- Note, that even though the Target phase is technically a separate category from capturing or bubbling, when using `addEventListener()` Target's handlers are fired as part of both capturing and bubbling, depending how `useCapture` is set.
-The only difference is that with `useCapture` set to `true` the event handlers associated with the Target will execute last, whereas when it's set to `false` they will execute first.
+- Note, that even though the target phase is technically a separate category from capturing or bubbling, when using `addEventListener()` target's handlers are fired as part of both capturing and bubbling, depending how `useCapture` is set.
+The only difference is that with `useCapture` set to `true` the event handlers associated with the target will execute last, whereas when it's set to `false` they will execute first.

 - Use the `event.eventPhase` property to determine the current phase (capturing=`1`, target=`2`, bubbling=`3`).